simon-ritchie/apysc/docstring_markdowns/apysc/_html/exporter.md

 **[Returns]**

 - `result`: bool
-  - If target variable is used in js expression, True will be returned.
+  - If an expression uses a target variable in JS expression, this interface returns True.

 ## `get_entry_point_func_name` function docstring